Monthly archive for October2014 - page 4

 School’s decision turns playground fun on it’s head

 I swiped the headline from within the story.
 Couldn’t resist.
 The story via Yahoo News is from Australia: School Bans Cartwheels.
 Seems that the school principal initiated the rule because, you know, “someone could get hurt”.
 Huh.
-I had such high hope for the Aussies.
+I had such high hope for the Ozzies.
 In their defense, everyone except the principal at fault seems to think this is a bad idea, including her superiors at the Education Ministry or whatever they call it.

 A few months ago I wrote about a study done in New Zealand where the elimination of such playground “rules” did not result in more injuries.
 Not only that, but there was a decrease in bullying and the overall discipline at the school improved.
 After that, I was hopeful that we might reverse the trend to childproof childhood.
 Guess I was wrong.